What You Should Know Before Bathing Your Puppy

 Wipe your Puppy Dry and Use your Hand

-Remove your puppy out of the bath and dry-off instantly in a soft, absorbent towel.
-Pat and press.
+Remove your puppy from the bath and dry off instantly with a soft, absorbent towel: Pat and press.
 Rubbing may result in knots or skin rashes.

-Dry between the toes, behind ears, and anywhere the moisture could fall.
-You might also require two towels in case your puppy has a long or thick fur.
+Dry out toes, behind ears, and any other place that water could land.
+You might also need two towels if your puppy has long or thick fur.

 Blow-Dry, (if necessary), Only on Low

-In case your puppy can accept it, make use of a dryer on the lowest heat and sound retreat that is pet-safe.
-You must at least hold it a foot away and keep it moving all the time.
-Never concentrate it on the same point too long.
+If your puppy can accept it, use a dryer on the lowest heat and a sound retreat that is pet-safe.
+You must hold it at least a foot away and keep it moving at all times.
+Never concentrate on the same point too long.

 The sound scares many puppies.
-In case your scared ones appear scared, no use putting in the dryer, instead place in a warm room wrapped in a blanket or towel to air.
+In case your scared ones appear scared, no use putting them in the dryer, instead place them in a warm room wrapped in a blanket or towel to air.

 I took Rumi through the dryer once, but he did not like it.
-We just sat on the floor and allowed him to dry up using a towel.
-It was longer, however, it was peaceful.
+We just sat on the floor and let him dry off with a towel.
+It was longer, but peaceful.
 And I believe that he liked it so.

 The Post-Bath: Cuddles, Treats and Trust.

 Reward your puppy after he or she is clean and dry.
 Treat them or cuddle them.
-Make the cleaning up part of the bath feel positive in order that they can recall it in that manner.
+Make the cleaning-up part of the bath feel positive so they can recall it that way.

 The Things to Avoid While Bathing a Puppy

-A bad way of bathing your puppy may be worse than it is good to do so..
-You should not make several mistakes, which may make your puppy angry or irritate their skin, or develop some fear of taking a bath in long-term.
+A bad way of bathing your puppy may be worse than not doing so..
+You should not make several mistakes, which may make your puppy angry, irritate their skin, or develop a fear of baths in the long term.

 I was forced to acquire some of these lessons by the awkward way with Rumi.
-Although I did my best not to pay attention to this, there were still minor details that I did not become aware of.
+Although I did my best not to pay attention to this, I still missed some minor details.
 Knowing what to avoid helped tremendously to both of us.

 Do not use hot or cold water

 It should be lukewarm water at all times.
-The good amount of hot water can easily burn the sensitive skin of your puppy.
-Exposure to cold water may make them shiver or worse, it may make them develop hypothermia.
-The puppies maintain their body temperature as adult dogs do not.
+A good amount of hot water can easily burn the sensitive skin of your puppy.
+Exposure to cold water may make them shiver, or, worse, cause hypothermia.
+Puppies keep their bodies at the right temperature, but adult dogs don’t.

-One time with Rumi, I filled the sink a little too warm and did not realize it.
-As soon as I tested it on him he withdrew.
-This minor response informed me of the sensitivity of puppies.
-Thereafter, I never dare to enter into a swimming pool without feeling the water with my wrist.
+I filled the sink a little too warm one time with Rumi and didn’t even know it.
+As soon as I tried it on him, he pulled away.
+This small reaction showed me how sensitive puppies are.
+After that, I never go into a pool without putting my hand in the water first.

 Do not pour Water Over their Head or Face